 V. The protein synthesized is easily absorbed by the carnivorous plant into its body.

 Organisms exhibit different feeding habits.

-Filter feeders are mainly aquatic animals and they have to wallow in water through sieve-like structure into their body in order to collect reasonable quantity of their prey or food.
-Examples of filter feeders are mosquito larva, mussel, ducks and prawns.
+Filter feeders are mainly aquatic animals and they have to wallow in water through a sieve-like structure into their body in order to collect a reasonable quantity of their prey or food.
+Examples of filter feeders are mosquito larvae, mussels, ducks and prawns.

 filter feeding in mosquito larva

-Saprophytes are mainly non-green plants which do not have chloroplasts and therefore cannot manufacture their own food.
+Saprophytes are mainly non-green plants which do not have chloroplasts and therefore cannot manufacture their own food but they have a very complex digestive system.
 They then feed on dead and decaying organic matter from which they derive their food.

 i.
 They have hyphae instead of roots through which they pour out enzymes for digestion.